Book – The Rules of Money (Summary)

-Money is one subject irrespective of our feeling about it, plays an important role.
+Money is one subject, irrespective of our feelings about it, plays an important role.
 There are as many opinions about money as there are people.

-Richard explains the reason we all pursue, desire and fiercely protect money is because of what we can do with it.
+Richard explains that we all pursue, desire, and fiercely protect money because of what we can do with it.

-The Rules of Money will help you figure out pre-requisite of money-making like, what rich means to you, how you intend to get there, and how long you expect it to take.
+The Rules of Money will help you determine the prerequisites of money-making, like what rich means to you, how you intend to get there, and how long you expect it to take.

 About the Author –

 Richard Templar is a British Author.
-He is known for having written self-help, personal development and management books.
-In a series of books like The rules of life, work, love, wealth, parenting, money and management are shared about 100 rules on the subject.
+He has written self-help, personal development, and Management books.
+In a series of books like The Rules of Life, work, love, wealth, parenting, money, and Management are shared about 100 rules on the subject.

 His style of writing is simple and effective.
-Books are designed in such a way that readers can read any chapter without having to read prior chapters.
+Books are designed so readers can read any chapter without reading prior chapters.
 All rules are put in a maximum of one or two pages.

 About the Book –

-In The Rules of Money Richard Templar shares 107 ideas, which one can apply and get better with money.
+In The Rules of Money, Richard Templar shares 107 ideas that one can apply and get better with money.